-Year 1 course allows the students to study breadth and depth topics which cover issues of change, continuity, cause and consequences.
+In year one, this course allows the students to study breadth and depth topics which cover issues of change, continuity, cause and consequences.

 It includes the following study topics: Consolidation of the Tudor Dynasty 1485 - 1603; and the first section of Democracy and Nazism: Germany 1918 - 1945 (The Weimar Republic 1918 - 1933).

-Year 2 History builds on the skills and knowledge gained at AS and consists of two components: The Tudors, England 1485 - 1603 (England: Turmoil and Triumph 1547 - 1603); and Democracy and Nazism; Germany 1918 - 1945 (Nazi Germany, 1939 - 1945).
-For course work, students will also complete an independent historical investigation which will focus on a university-style referenced essay on an aspect of Civil Rights in the USA.
+In year two, this course builds on the skills and knowledge gained at AS and consists of two components: The Tudors, England 1485 - 1603 (England: Turmoil and Triumph 1547 - 1603); and Democracy and Nazism; Germany 1918 - 1945 (Nazi Germany, 1939 - 1945).

+Students also complete an independent historical investigation which will focus on a university-style referenced essay on an aspect of Civil Rights in the USA.

 Students can go on to study a wide range of academic courses in higher education with this qualification.
 Students can go into a wide range of careers where written communication, research, and analytical skills are important.
 Examples include education, journalism and law, to name but a few.
 For further information on this course please speak to members of the History Department, or check the A Level specification on the AQA website.